Advance rulings for tariff classification

 Who can request an advance ruling

-- A non-resident producer of the goods in question; or
+- Importers of goods in Canada

 How to request an advance ruling